-Housing stabilization services enable waiver recipients to maintain their own housing as set forth in the recipient's approved Plan of Care.
+Housing stabilization services enable waiver recipients to maintain their own housing as set forth in the recipient's approved POC.
 Services must be provided in the home or a community setting.
 This service includes the following components:

-- Participating in the Plan of Care renewal and updates as needed to incorporate elements of the housing support plan. - Providing supports and interventions per the individualized housing support plan.
-If additional supports or services are identified as needed outside the scope of housing stabilization services, the needs must be communicated to the support coordinator.
+- Participating in the POC renewal and updates as needed to incorporate elements of the housing support plan. - Providing supports and interventions per the individualized housing support plan.
+If additional supports or services are identified as needed outside the scope of housing stabilization services, the needs must be communicated to the support coordinator. - Providing ongoing communication with the landlord or property manager regarding: - The recipient's disability; - Accommodations needed;and - Components of emergency procedures involving the landlord or property manager.

-- Providing ongoing communication with the landlord or property manager regarding: - The recipient's disability, - Accommodations needed, and - Components of emergency procedures involving the landlord or property manager. - Updating the housing support plan annually or as needed due to changes in the recipient's situation or status.
+• Updating the housing support plan annually or as needed due to changes in the recipient's situation or status.